 — How We Pay for It

 There is an inherent narrative on this page, which may be clearer if you read from earliest to latest, i.e. bottom to top.
-“It” refers to any of the large scale public purpose programs currently under discussion. ~ SR
+“It” – as in “how we pay for it” – refers to any of the large scale public purpose programs currently under discussion. ~ SR

 How to Pay for the War (PDF) — John Maynard Keynes, 1941